hellocoop/hello.dev/src/documentation/hello-scopes.md

 # Hellō Scopes

 You include scopes in the request for the information (claims) you would like Hellō to return about the user.
 Unlike other providers, Hellō will always provide a value for any requested scope.
+Hellō will always gather user consent before releasing information to you.

-When requested multiple scopes, separate them with a space.
+When requesting multiple scopes, separate them with a space.
 The space will often be converted to a `+` when URL Encoding the parameters.

 Following are the scopes currently supported by Hellō.
 These are standard OpenID Connect scopes/claims with the exception of `profile_update`: